ds26gte/ezdeliv/README.md

 ```
 (load "coffee")
 ```

+CL
-is smart enough to pick up the faster compiled file -- which has the same basename as the source file, but with the file extension changed from `.lisp` to something like `.fasl` (or `.fas`, `.dx64fsl`, or `.sse2f`, depending on the user's CL implementation).
+is now smart enough to pick up the faster compiled file -- which has the same basename as the source file, but with the file extension changed from `.lisp` to something like `.fasl` (or `.fas`, `.dx64fsl`, or `.sse2f`, depending on the user's CL implementation).